 You can also take advantage of these government schemes if you have managed to save a small deposit:

 - The 95% mortgage guarantee scheme.
 This scheme allows you to buy a property with a 5% deposit and a repayment mortgage, assuming you pass the lender’s affordability checks.
 Lenders are encouraged to offer this type of mortgage as the government has agreed to cover any outstanding loans should buyers default on their repayments.

-Help to Buy schemes.
+- Help to Buy schemes.
 As a first-time buyer, the Help to Buy: Equity Loan scheme enables you to purchase a newly built property with a 5% deposit.
 You can borrow an equity loan of up to 20% of the property’s value or up to 40% if the property is in London.
-With the Help to Buy: Shared Ownership scheme, you buy a percentage of the property – between 25% and 75% of its value – using a deposit and mortgage while paying rent at a discounted rate on the remaining percentage.
+With the Help to Buy: Shared Ownership scheme, you buy a percentage of the property – between 25% and 75% of its value – using a deposit and mortgage.
+You then pay rent at a discounted rate on the remaining percentage.